beckn/protocol-server/README.md

 ### Run

 ##### Docker deployment
+Update the port number inside the deploy-bap.sh and deploy-bpp.sh which you have mentioned in the default.yml file.
 Execute `~/deploy-bap.sh` file to deploye the the BAP Client and Network.

 Execute `~/deploy-bpp.sh` file to deploye the the BPP Client and Network.